luxkub/Project-0/README.md

 ## Testing

 The unit tests are kept across various files in the `testing` directory.
 From the root of the repository, you can run the `test.py` script to check all unit tests, which will generate a report in the `testing/reports` directory.

+## Additions

+In the App.Py file, We've added a way to pay for your items, as well as a endscreen showing that youve purchased items.